s4ke/Master-Thesis/src/md/069-conclusion.md

 as well as the actual instances for our type class `ArrowParallel` in the case of GpH and the `Par` Monad require an `ArrowChoice` instance.
 Additionally, we require `ArrowLoop` for the looping skeletons.
-While this indeed restricts the set of suitable Arrows, it is not a restriction in which Arrows we can parallelize specifically, but more of a restriction on what type of Arrow can be parallelized.
+While this indeed restricts the set of suitable Arrows, it is not a restriction in which Arrows can be parallelised specifically, but more of a restriction the type of Arrow.
 Furthermore, both type classes are an integral part in the code that uses them.
 For example, without `ArrowChoice` we could not express the recursion with Arrows as without it we can not express the recursion anchor in e.g. the definition